 Organizational Development, Finance and Human Resources

-During her career, Mary has successfully coordinated projects and programs, presented complex technical information and policy options to a variety of audiences, and implemented new operational policies to improve organizational efficiency.
-Mary has led cities during economic downturns, addressing budget deficits through organizational restructuring, debt refinancing, targeted revenue enhancement and successful concession bargaining with multiple labor groups.
+During her career, Mary has successfully coordinated projects and programs, presented complex technical information and policy options, and implemented new operational policies to improve organizational efficiency.
+Mary has led cities during economic downturns, addressing budget deficits through organizational restructuring, debt refinancing, targeted revenue enhancement and successful concession bargaining.
 In addition, Mary partnered with neighboring jurisdictions to coordinate operations, eliminate redundancy and reduce expense without jeopardizing service levels.

 Additional projects and achievements of note include: